 - Filing for multiple design patents is common since even the smallest amount of variation in designs should have a new design patent whereas different utility patents need to be more distinct.
 However, you do want to avoid double patenting which is when a single person patents multiple patents for the same exact invention.

-- Foreign priority may be in effect for utility patent applications 1 year after the first filing for any country in the Paris Convention whereas design patent applications receive 6 months.
+- Foreign priority may be in effect for utility patent applications one year after the first filing for any country in the Paris Convention whereas design patent applications receive six months.